scikit-hep/uproot3/README.rst

     f["t"].append({"branch1": 1, "branch2": 2)

-Make sure to add baskets to every branch, similar to the extend method.
+Make sure to add entries to every branch, similar to the extend method.
-If you need more than 1 value, then use the extend method.

 The append method does not provide a way to explicitly flush data to the file, the data is added to the end of the buffer and is flushed hased on